 Our mission is to develop regionally-specific, climate appropriate building technologies for neighborhoods of Allegheny County.
 The focus is on the implementation of strategies which can be replicated within the dominant social, political and economic realities of the area.
-The process of development of these strategies is dependent upon the participation of these communities in a participatory process to understand existing conditions and the realities of the site.
+Development of these strategies is dependent upon involvement of these communities in a participatory process to understand existing conditions and the realities of the site.
 Through partnership and design charettes we intend to encourage the development of the region's housing stock and creative potential.

 Since 2008, the UDBS has worked on real projects, bringing university students off campus to be inspired by people who are actively advocating for their communities.
 Students gain valuable experience working with a local client, detailing their designs through construction documents, and full-scale prototyping before participating in final construction.
 The UDBS is dedicated to producing positive architectural solutions for communities in need, while also providing architecture students with extensive skills to enter the complex realm of architectural practice.